 Jamui, one of the famous districts of Bihar, is mainly known for its mythological and historical importance for Jain religion.
-Presently counted among 38 Bihar districts, Jamui has been in limelight from the time of Mahabharata.
+Presently counted amongst 38 Bihar districts, Jamui has been in limelight from the time of Mahabharata.

-Jaimui is well served by rail and road.
+Jamui is well served by rail and road.
 Tourists opting to come via air can choose between the airports at Gaya and Patna.

-Best time to Visit Jamui
+Best Time To Visit Jamui

 The best time to plan a trip to Jamui is from July to November before the onset of the harsh winters.